goggle/backupper/README.md

 python setup.py --optimize=1
 ```

-Backupper depends on python 3 and Gnu tar (https://www.gnu.org/software/tar/), so make sure that you have these programs installed.
-Optional dependencies are gzip, bzip2 and xz, if you want to use compression.
+Backupper depends on python 3 and GNU tar (https://www.gnu.org/software/tar/), so make sure that you have these programs installed.
+Optional dependencies are gzip, bzip2 and xz, if you want to use compression, and systemd, if you want to use the provided systemd timer.

 ## Configuration